-For more information about computer viruses, from the Start screen, type support, and then select the HP Support Assistant app, or from the Windows desktop, click the question mark icon in the notification area, at the far right of the taskbar.
+For more information about computer viruses, from the Start screen, type support, and then select the HP Support Assistant app.

 Using firewall software

 Firewalls are designed to prevent unauthorized access to a system or network.
 A firewall can be software you install on your computer and/or network, or it can be a combination of both hardware and software.